abdoul61/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-My only changelle was to build the live seach bar to search for a specific game.
+My only challenge was to build the live seach bar to search for a specific game.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Souley abdoul Aziz

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.